openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 }

-// Loop over each item in the browser&#039;s screen object. for (var name in screen)
+// Loop over each item in the browser's screen object. for (var name in screen)

 {